3. What is Schema

 110. What is use of DESTROY (Ver 7) option in IMP command ?

-A flag to indicate whether the create tablespace command found in dump
+A flag to indicate whether the create tablespace command found in

 files from full exports will be executed.